-The guiding philosophy of the La Baraquette estate is to create a community that is full-integrated into the local culture and natural environment.
+The guiding philosophy of the La Baraquette estate is to create a community that is full-integrated into the local culture (social life, architecture, traditions) and natural (flora and agriculture) environment.
 Rather than a top-down imposition, we’ve design the estate to grow organically out of the land and the village.
 To this end, environmental sustainability has been a priority, with every effort made to minimise the use of water and electricity, and not just main but encourage the natural habitats of indigenous birds and other animals.

 Authenticity is green

 Languedoc is surprisingly green for such a sunny, warm region, but during the dry summer months, water is at a premium.
 To reduce water-usage, only Mediterranean plans will be used in the properties’ gardens and around the estate.
 Banks of lavender, trailing rosemary, olive trees, rocket pines and Mediterranean oak will be used to create cool, verdant spaces that help the estate blend seamlessly into the Mediterranean ‘garrigue’ around it.
 Rainwater will also be collected - from all the roads, pavements and outside spaces within the estate, and stored in massive underground tanks to be used to water gardens.

 All the buildings on the estate will be carefully oriented and designed to maximise light and minimise heat.
 Discretely-positioned solar panels will collect electricity.
 Ultra-efficient ‘heat-exchange’ heating and air-conditioning systems, coupled with the latest in insulation technology, will ensure all interior spaces are extremely comfortable while using up tiny levels of power.
 Similarly, high-tech LED lighting will illuminate without being power-hungry.
 And green construction materials will help to further reduce the estate’s carbon footprint.